nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Check Appointment of a Doctor : `checkA`

-Check appointment of an existing doctor with the specified `DoctorId` in the MedDict database in address book.
+Checks the appointments of an existing doctor with the specified `DoctorId` in the MedDict database in address book.

-Format: `checkA [z/DoctorId] [y/Date]`
+Format: `checkA z/DOCTOR_ID y/DATE`

 * **Doctor Id**: Must be valid, present in the MedDict database, and an _odd integer_ (1, 3, 5, …​).
 * A _notification message_ will be output if there are no appointments found for the doctor.